Frequently asked questions

 are your services covered by insurance?

 The short answer is, check with your insurance provider to be sure.
 Most extended health benefits cover services by Registered Psychologists and Registered Provisional Psychologists to a varying degree.
 Some insurance plans will also cover Canadian Certified Counsellors.
 When speaking with your insurance provider regarding your coverage, you may wish to ask some of the following questions:

 What is my annual maximum?

-Is that separated into per session maximums?
+Is that separated into per-session maximums?
 (Example: $500/year, maximum of $100/session)

-Cultivate has limited ability to direct bill insurance providers.
+Cultivate has some ability to direct bill insurance providers.
 If you would like to see if your plan supports direct billing please contact us directly and ask for a predetermination.
 We always provide PDF receipts via email for quick and easy reimbursement through your insurance plan and for tax purposes.

 is what I talk about in session confidential?